 Why Women Are Getting Smaller Breast Implants

-But even if you’re committed to a small cup size, it can be hard to stick to you guns when your own doctor is trying to talk you into larger breasts.
-Doft says that the traditional teaching in the industry was to go bigger, the idea being that women who choose small implants will ultimately wish they had gone larger post-surgery.
+But even if you’re committed to a small cup size, it can be hard to stick to your guns when your own doctor is trying to talk you into larger breasts.
+Dr. Doft says that the traditional teaching in the industry was to go bigger, the idea being that women who choose small implants will ultimately wish they had gone larger post-surgery.
 But she has never found this to be true.
 “Out of all of the patients in whom I've placed breast implants, only two have suggested that they should have gone larger.
 Neither one has decided to redo their surgery, though,” she says.
 “But I do think that my experience may be biased.
-Women seeking a natural look may be more likely to visit a female plastic surgeon, where women looking for more sexy, attention-attracting breast augmentation may seek the opinion of a male.”
-(Keep in mind that only 1 in 5 plastic surgeons are women, according to a study that appeared in the journal Plastic and Reconstructive Surgery—Global Open.)
-Make sure to book multiple consultations to ensure you find a doctor who shares, and understands, your goals.
+Women seeking a natural look may be more likely to visit a female plastic surgeon, where women looking for sexier, attention-attracting breast augmentation may seek the opinion of a male.”
+Keep in mind that only one in five plastic surgeons are women, according to a study that appeared in the Plastic and Reconstructive Surgery - Global Open journal.
+Make sure to book multiple consultations to ensure you find a doctor who shares and understands your goals.

 Anna has no regrets about getting her smaller breast implants, which she describes as looking like a large A. “I’m so glad I did it.
 I can now confidently wear bathing suits and everything else—and I don’t think you can tell,” she says.
 “I just look more like I did before I had kids.”